-If we do not develop and enhance our relationships with security partners, our business may be adversely affected and we may not be able to timely develop new and cost effective managed and secure programming solutions.
+If we do not develop, enhance and retain our relationships with security partners, our business may be adversely affected and we may not be able to timely develop new and cost effective managed and secure programming solutions.

-As we enter new areas in managed and secure programming, we need to complement our skills and expertise with partners' expertise in security.
-Some of these partners are early stage companies that are operating with more limited capital and/or management expertise than established firms.
+We may be required to complement our skills and expertise with partners' expertise.
+Some of these partners are operating with more limited capital and/or management expertise than established firms or recently acquired firms that may have different priorities.
 Other partners are very large companies where prioritizing work with us may be difficult in light of competing priorities.
-For some of our earlier stage partners, we have demanded unique product features and capabilities in exchange for NRE payments, pre-paid royalties, marketing incentives and sales cooperation.
-If our partners are unable to develop and deliver solutions that we need to integrate into our managed and secure programming solutions, our products might be delayed, we might have to locate alternate partners and suppliers or develop the technology ourselves, and we would still be responsible for paying any related pre-paid royalties or NRE payments.
+For some of our then earlier stage partners, we have obtained unique product features and capabilities in exchange for NRE payments, pre-paid royalties, marketing incentives and sales cooperation.
+As these unique features and capabilities are no longer available, we face more competition.
+If our partners are unable to develop and deliver solutions that we need to integrate into our solutions, our products might be delayed, we might have to locate alternate partners and suppliers or develop the technology ourselves, and we have been, and could be, in future arrangements still responsible for paying the costs of any related pre-paid royalties or NRE payments, and have, and might result in, write-offs of any excess equipment or inventory.
+In 2020, we significantly reduced our dependence on third parties for our SentriX platform.